The Two Gentlemen of Verona: Summary

 Valentine, a gentleman of Verona, is preparing to leave for Milan, accompanied by his servant, Speed, in order to expand his horizons at the Duke of Milan's court.
 He hopes that his best friend, Proteus, will come, but Proteus is unwilling to leave his love, Julia.
 Disappointed, Valentine departs alone.

 Proteus's father, however, has been persuaded that Proteus too needs to further his gentlemanly education, and he orders his son to leave for Milan the very next day, prompting a tearful farewell with Julia, to whom Proteus swears eternal love.
 The couple exchange rings and vows.
 Proteus sets off accompanied by his own servant, Launce, and Launce's dog, Crab.

-In Milan, Valentine has fallen in love with the Duke's daughter, Silvia, who clearly prefers this suitor to the wealthy but foppish Thurio who her father intends she should marry.
+In Milan, Valentine has fallen in love with the Duke's daughter, Silvia, who clearly prefers this suitor to the wealthy but foppish Thurio whom her father wants her to marry.
 As soon as Proteus arrives, he too falls in love with Silvia.
 Determined to win her, and agonising only briefly about betraying both his friend and his lover, Proteus slyly tells the Duke that Valentine plans to elope with Silvia, using a corded ladder to rescue her from the tower room in which she is imprisoned each night.
 The Duke banishes Valentine.
-Wandering in the forest, Valentine runs into a band of outlaws, who elect him their leader.
+Wandering in the forest, Valentine runs into a band of outlaws.
+When Valentine claims he was exiled for killing a man in a duel, the outlaws believe him and elect him their leader.